monstrousdev/themes/README.md

 <center><img src="https://i.imgur.com/42ph8wh.png" height=300></center>

 # Monster Themes
 Need help with the themes?
-Visit the [Derealised Server](https://discord.gg/AGmsMpH).
+Visit the [Derealized Server](https://discord.gg/AGmsMpH).

 The Phoenix Bundle are forks of old themes that have ceased to be supported.
 Because I have been maintaining them for a year and have rewritten them to be more readable and efficient, I have renamed them and claimed them as my own.